urankajtazaj/Timeline/README.md

 1. Clone the poject
 2. Unzip it on the `htdocs` folder
 3. Create database `timeline`
-4. Import the database data from `timeline.sql`
+4. Import the database from `timeline.sql`

 #